The most recent red tide map is included below, along with a list of beaches and locations affected by red tide, when

 Red tide is an out-of-control growth of algae.
 It is called by a microscopic single-celled organism called Karenia brevis.

 Red tide is almost always present in the Gulf of Mexico, but it usually exists in small quantities.

-Red tide in Florida often erupts into huge algae blooms when conditions are favorable, especially when the algae is fueled by water pollution, in the form of nutrients.
+Red tide in Florida can erupt into huge algae blooms when conditions are favorable, especially when the algae is fueled by water pollution, in the form of nutrients.